spreadthesource/wooki/README.md

 Requirements:

 * A web application server like Tomcat or Jetty
+* A minimum of 128Mo of RAM for the JVM

 Steps:

 * Download the latest WAR from http://wookicentral.com/download
-* Unzip the archive in your webapps directly
+* Unzip the archive in the 'webapps' folder of your server directly
 * Follow installation instructions
 * That's it !